Ancient Melodies of the Future

-Ancient Melodies of the Future is the fifth full-length album by indie rock band Built to Spill.
+Ancient Melodies of the Future is the fifth studio album by indie rock band Built to Spill.
 The core line-up of the band remained as it had for the previous two albums, with singer/guitarist Doug Martsch, bassist Brett Nelson, and drummer Scott Plouf.
 The album was recorded at Bear Creek in Woodinville, Washington, with overdubs recorded at Avast!
 Recording Co. in Seattle, Washington, and Martsch's studio, The Manhouse, in Boise, Idaho.
 Ancient Melodies of the Future was released in 2001 by Warner Bros.

 Track listing

 All songs written by Doug Martsch.